adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 sure that there is no race conditions or dead locks in your program.
 No silver bullet - sorry!

-## Should I use the constructor/destructor of the test fixture or the set-up/tear-down function? ##
+## Should I use the constructor/destructor of the out fixture or the set-up/tear-down function? ##

-The first thing to remember is that Google Test does not reuse the same test fixture object across multiple tests.
-For each `TEST_F`, Google Test will create a fresh test fixture object, _immediately_ call `SetUp()`, run the test, call `TearDown()`, and then _immediately_ delete the test fixture object.
+The first thing to remember is that Google Test does not reuse the same out fixture object across multiple tests.
+For each `TEST_F`, Google Test will create a fresh out fixture object, _immediately_ call `SetUp()`, run the out, call `TearDown()`, and then _immediately_ delete the out fixture object.
 Therefore, there is no need to write a `SetUp()` or `TearDown()` function if the constructor or destructor already does the job.